JetBrains/teamcity-documentation/topics/nuget-publish.md

 <td>

-Specify a newline\-separated list of NuGet package files (.nupkg) to publish to the NuGet feed.
+Specify a newline-separated list of NuGet package files (`.nupkg`) to publish to the NuGet feed.
 List packages individually or use wildcards.

 </td></tr><tr>